Cooking Gorgeous

 For Doner Kebab

-• Onion juice - It helps tenderizing the meat.
-I grate the onion and squeeze out the juice to use for marinating the doner meat mixture instead of using grated onion.
+• Onion juice - It adds flavor and helps tenderize the meat.
+I grate the onion, squeeze out the juice, and use only the liquid in the meat mixture.

 Ingredients for Tomato Sauce